pikvm/pikvm/README.md

     WIFI_PASSWD = "P@$$word"
     ```

-4. Build OS.
+4. Build the OS.
 It may take about one hour depending on your Internet connection:
     ```shell
     [user@localhost os]$ make os
     ```

-5. Put SD card into card reader and install OS (**you should disable automounting before: `systemctl stop udisk2` or something like that**):
+5. Put SD card into card reader and install OS (**you should disable automounting beforehand: `systemctl stop udisk2` or something like that**):
     ```shell
     [user@localhost os]$ make install
     ```

 6. After installation remove the SD card and insert it into your RPi.
 Turn on the power.
-RPi will try to get ad IP address using DHCP on your LAN.
-It will be available via SSH.
+The RPi will try to get an IP address using DHCP on your LAN.
+It will then be available via SSH.

 7. If you can't find the device's address, try using the following command:
     ```shell
     [user@localhost os]$ make scan
     ```

 8. **Only for v0**.
-Now you need to flash Arduino.
-This can be done using your RPi. **Before starting this operation, disconnect the RESET wire from Arduino, otherwise the firmware will not be uploaded.
-Connect the Arduino and RPi with a suitable USB cable.** Log in to RPi and upload the firmware.
-Then connect RESET wire back, disconnect USB and reboot RPi.
+Now you need to flash the Arduino.
+This can be done using your RPi. **Before starting this operation, disconnect the RESET wire from the Arduino board, otherwise the firmware will not be uploaded.
+Connect the Arduino and RPi with a suitable USB cable.** Log in to the RPi and upload the firmware.
+Then reconnect the RESET wire, disconnect the USB cable, and reboot the RPi.
     ```
     [user@localhost os]$ ssh root@<addr>
     [root@pikvm ~]# rw